 Catching head lice has nothing to do with poor hygiene.

-People get head lice from head to head (hair to hair) contact with someone who already has head lice.
-This can easily happen when children play or sleep together and their heads touch.
+Tamariki get head lice from head-to-head (hair-to-hair) contact with someone who already has head lice.
+This can easily happen when tamariki play or sleep next to each other and their heads touch.

 Head lice can only crawl from hair to hair.
 They can't fly or jump from head to head.